-An employee may consent in writing to the authorization of the deduction of Union dues from his or her wages and to the designation of the Union as the recipient thereof.
+An employee may consent in writing to the authorization of the deduction of Union dues from their wages and to the designation of the Union as the recipient thereof.
 Such consent shall bear the signature of the employee.
-An employee may withdraw his/her Union dues check-off authorization by giving the notice referenced in the form to be utilized for such purpose, which is attached hereto and incorporated herein as Appendix B.
+An employee may withdraw their Union dues check-off authorization by giving the notice referenced in the form to be utilized for such purpose, which is attached hereto and incorporated herein as Appendix B.